palisadoes/pattoo-agents/docs/pattoo-agent-bacnetipd.rst

 Pattoo BACnet/IP Agents
 =======================

-``pattoo-agent-bacnetipd`` provides performance data on any BACnetIP enabled system it can poll.
+``pattoo_agent_bacnetipd`` provides performance data on any BACnetIP enabled system it can poll.
 The data gathered is posted in ``json`` format using HTTP to a remote server.

 The ``json`` data is formatted for easy ingestion by `the Pattoo Server <https://pattoo.readthedocs.io/>`_